 The extra joke on top is that many of these fake paper mill emissions tout the alleged powers of Traditional Chinese Medicine (TCM) to cure cancer and other maladies, all because the nation’s President Xi Jinping himself is such a big fan of TCM.
 The Communist Party of China is merely getting what it ordered, again and again.

 Maybe we in the West also should impose such idiotic laws?
 In fact, also in the “western” university hospitals, promotions depend on the publication record.
 So far, US, German and other doctors got ahead by gift authorships, self-plagiarism, and where needed, with outright plagiarism and falsified data.
 But actually, can we really be so sure that paper mills are an Asian phenomenon only?

-When the count was at 320 (now 400), more than half of the mill papers came from the Shandong province, almost a fifth from Jilin and one tenth from Henan.
+When the count was at 320 (now almost 500), more than half of the mill papers came from the Shandong province, almost a fifth from Jilin and one tenth from Henan.
 This message was sent to Tiger BB8 by such a Chinese paper mill customer:

 “Hello teacher, yesterday you disclosed that there were some doctors having fraudulent pictures in their papers.
 This has raised attention.
 As one of these doctors, I kindly ask you to please leave us alone as soon as possible.

 Being as low as grains of dust of the world, countless junior doctors, including those younger me, look down upon the act of faking papers.
 But the system in China is just like that, you can’t really fight against it.
 Without papers, you don’t get promotion; without a promotion, you can hardly feed your family.
 I also want to have some time to do scientific research, but it’s impossible.
 During the day, I have outpatient surgeries; after work, I have to take care of my kids.
 I have only a little bit time to myself after 10 pm, but this is far from being enough because scientific research demands big trunks of time.
 The current environment in China is like that.